aditi2205/Competitive-Codes/README.md

 # Competitive-Codes
 1. Fork this repository.
-2. Clone or download the repo
+2. Clone or download the repo.
 3. make directory
 4. make a file in this having competitive code whether basic or advance
 5. push the changes